coderehan/LLD-Coding-Framework-Android/05-Flight-Booking-System/README.md

         payment: PaymentStrategy
     ): Booking {

+        // Get the requested flight from the repository.
-        val flight = flightRepo.getById(flightId)
+        // If the flight doesn't exist, booking cannot continue. val flight = flightRepo.getById(flightId)
             ?: throw NoSuchElementException("Flight not found")

+        // Find the requested seat inside the selected flight.
-        val seat = flight.seats.find {
+        // Booking cannot continue if the seat doesn't exist. val seat = flight.seats.find {
             it.seatNo == seatNo
         } ?: throw NoSuchElementException("Seat not found")

+        /**
+         * Temporarily lock the seat before processing payment.
+         *
+         * This prevents another thread/user from booking
-        // LOCK the seat first so two people can't book the same seat at once.
+         * the same seat at the same time.
-        // 'synchronized' makes this block thread-safe - good to mention in interview. synchronized(seat) {
+         */
+        synchronized(seat) {

-            if (seat.status != SeatStatus.AVAILABLE) {
+            // Only AVAILABLE seats can be booked. if (seat.status != SeatStatus.AVAILABLE) {
                 throw IllegalStateException(
                     "Seat already booked or locked"
                 )
             }

-            seat.status = SeatStatus.LOCKED
+            // Lock the seat while payment is being processed. seat.status = SeatStatus.LOCKED
         }

-        // Now try payment
+        // Payment is handled through PaymentStrategy,
-        val paymentSuccess = payment.pay(flight.price)
+        // so BookingService doesn't depend on a specific payment method. val paymentSuccess = payment.pay(flight.price)

+        // Payment result determines the final seat state.
+        //
+        // Successful payment → seat becomes BOOKED.
-        // Update seat + booking status based on payment result seat.status =
+        // Failed payment → seat becomes AVAILABLE again. seat.status =
             if (paymentSuccess) {
                 SeatStatus.BOOKED